Machine learning-based moment closure model for the linear Boltzmann equation with uncertainties: Numerical results

 \textbf{Test III (b): } In the last example, we assume the initial data contains uncertainty and is given as

-The setting for the random variable $z$ and the choices of gPC basis functions as well as the truncation order are the same as in Test III (a) above.

-Figure \ref{random-initial-2} illustrates the comparison for the mean ($m_0^0, m_1^0$) approximated by the $P_N$ model and our proposed LG model.
+The setting for the random variable $z$ and the choices of gPC basis functions are the same as in Test III (a) above.
+In Fig.~\ref{random-initial-2}, we illustrate the comparison for the mean ($m_0^0, m_1^0$) approximated by the $P_N$ model and our proposed LG model, with $N=3$ and truncation order $K=3$.
 The $P_N$ model exhibits significant errors in solving the system, whereas the LG model effectively captures the random effects, even as the true solutions exhibit more oscillatory behavior compared to the previous test.
 The deviation in the LG model, particularly for $m_1$, becomes noticeable; however, the errors remain substantially smaller than those observed in the $P_N$ model.

+Lastly, we examine the performance of our method in the context of Test III (b), when the number of moments $N$ and the order of gPC truncation $K$ vary.
+In Fig.~\ref{N3_sigma2_sto_3_various_K}, we fix $N=3$ and let $K$ vary from $1$ to $5$.
+When $K$ is small, e.g. $K=1$, our solution exhibits large spurious oscillations.
+As we increase $K$, the oscillations get regulated, but the improvement becomes increasingly marginal when $K$ grows beyond $3$.
+Therefore, we set $K=3$ for our tests to balance between the precision of the solutions and the computational costs.
+Similar patterns can be observed when we fix $K=3$ and let $N$ vary from $1$ to $5$, as shown in Fig.~\ref{K3_sigma2_sto_3_various_N}.